-17. Advanced Physiology.
+17. Special Problems in Chemical Physiology.
 Both terms.
-Credit two or more hours, by arrangement.
-This course will be adapted to the needs of the students and will consist of laboratory work, conferences, collateral readings, and reports.
-For advanced undergraduates and graduates.
+This course will be adapted to the needs of students and will consist of laboratory work, conferences, collateral readings, and reports.
+Registration by permission.
+Hours and credit to be arranged.
 Laboratory fee, \$2 a credit hour.
-Professors DUKES and HAYDEN and Doctor SAMPSON.
+Professor Hayden and Dr. Sampson.

 18. Research.
-Throughout the year.
+Both terms.
 Hours to be arranged.
 For graduates only.
-Professors Dukes and HAYDEN.
+Professors Dukes and Hayden.